Why Data Analytics Matters

 To extract value from data, extract data that has value

-However, the challenges of data processing and optimization standout together with less evident, though possibly an underlying problem: how to snake through the big volume to define only the data that actually has value.
-This is the challenge only a technology has power to solve.
+However, the challenges of data processing and optimization stand out together with less evident, though possibly an underlying problem: how to snake through the big volume to define only the data that actually has value.
+This is the challenge only technology has the power to solve.

-Big data from IoT is originated naturally: it is neither biased, nor filtered from noise and mistakes at the primary stage.
-So as the organic data collected from CRM and similar systems.
+Big data from IoT is originated naturally: it is neither biased nor filtered from noise and mistakes at the primary stage.
+So as the organic data collected from software business analysis, customer research, CRM, and similar systems.

 To effectively process this massive volume of data flow and ensure only valuable data comes through, it’s smart to subject it to certain control at the very origination stage.
 In other words, to reasonably bias the process of data creation.